boechat107/boechat107.github.io/_posts/2015-01-28-introduction-to-ocr.md

 One very interesting application was showed in
 [this paper](http://arxiv.org/abs/1312.6082) from a Google's research team.
-There a DNN (similar to the bottom-left model of Figure 5) is used to recognize a whole word (or a sequence of numbers) at once, i.e., the network recognizes the characters without any explicit text segmentation, without isolating single characters.
+There a DNN (similar to the bottom-left model of next figure) is used to recognize a whole word (or a sequence of numbers) at once, i.e., the network recognizes the characters without any explicit text segmentation, without isolating single characters.